acrolex36/Reveal.me/README.md

 ## Functionality
 - Landing Page
 ![Landing page](./readme_images/Landing page.png)
-    - in this page the user can select whether to Sign in or create a new account
+    - In this page the user can select whether to Sign in or create a new account
 - Register Page
 ![Register age](./readme_images/Register page.png)
-    - user can create a new account here
+    - User can create a new account here
 - Login Page
 ![Login page](./readme_images/LoginPage.png)
 - Forgot Password Page